Clinical Work Hours Policy

-Work hours are defined as all clinical and academic activities related to the rotation; i.e. patient care (both inpatient and outpatient), administrative duties related to patient care, time spent in-house during shift activities, and scheduled activities (such as conferences, Foundational Science Days, and the longitudinal Family Medicine clerkship).
-Work hours do not include time spent studying for exams or supplemental reading/research to prepare for oral presentations or notes.
+Work hours are defined as all clinical and academic activities related to the rotation.
+This is defined as patient care (including patient-related administrative duties such as patient notes) and scheduled activities (such as conferences).
+It does NOT include time spent studying for exams, reading, preparing for oral presentations, or commute time.

-- Clinical and educational work hours must be limited to no more than 80 hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities, clinical work done from home.
+- Clinical and educational work hours must be limited to no more than 80 hours per week.

-- Medical students must be provided with a continuous 24 hours off during every seven days of duty, averaged over 4 weeks, free from all educational and clinical responsibilities.
+- Medical students must be provided with a continuous 24 hours off during every seven days of duty, free from all educational and clinical responsibilities.